 What are the main activities of the Shinta Mani Foundation?

-Education, Health care, Direct assistance – such as building homes, wells, toilets, for families or communities in need.
+Education, Health care, Direct assistance – such as building homes, wells, and toilets, for families or communities in need.
 So far we’ve built 1,400 water wells.

-Now we’ve started doing Micro finance, which provides small loans so people can create small business start-ups.
+Now we’ve started doing Micro Finance, which provides small loans so people can create small business start-ups.

 How do you select which kids to join your hospitality and culinary training school?